 What is the Gut?

-A healthy digestive system is also home to many beneficial bacteria that assist with nutrient absorption and our overall health.
+A healthy digestive system is home to beneficial bacteria that assist with nutrient absorption and overall health.
 A healthy gut supports:

 Best supplements for gut health